-You can get involved in our ‘Reading Revolution’ in any of the following ways:
+You can get involved in supporting reading in any of the following ways:

 - You can read with your child, ideally three times a week or more.
 Once you do, you can fill in your child’s Reading Record to show their progress and any feedback you’d like to share with the class teacher.
-Children are rewarded with a caterpillar leg for reading at least 3 times a week – the class with the most caterpillar legs at the end of each half-term gets a special treat.
+Children are rewarded with a raffle ticket for reading at least 3 times a week – these children will be entered into a weekly prize draw.

 - You can encourage your child to change their reading book at our school library.